almazrafi/KeyValueContainer/README.md

 )
 ```

-### Manually
-If you prefer not to use dependency managers, you can integrate KeyValueContainer into your project manually
-by adding the [KeyValueContainer](KeyValueContainer) folder to your Xcode project.

 ## Communication
 - If you need help, open an issue.
 - If you found a bug, open an issue.